dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 executed.
 Hence the rule, mentioned above, that there cannot be any other non-redirecting generative constructors in a class that has a primary constructor.

-This further motivates the special terminology where a declaring header constructor is known as a primary constructor as well: The _primary_ constructor is more powerful than other constructors because it changes the scoping for specific locations in the entire class body.

 Finally, here is an example that illustrates how much verbosity this feature tends to eliminate: